msaid251/odoo/templates/README.md

 Enjoy your time developing great Odoo Modules :)

-thank you flectra for this template
+i edited the template of flectra and i added some changes the improve this teplate

 Credits